arthurpelozo/OSD157-Radiation-Transcriptomics/README.md

 ### 1. Preprocessing
 * Annotation recovery directly from raw data objects.
 * Background correction (`normexp`) + Quantile Normalization.
+* **Log2 Transformation:** Critical step applied to stabilize variance in raw linear data.
 * Probe collapsing via `avereps`.

-### 2. Statistical Modeling
+### 2. Differential Expression & Enrichment
-* **Paired Linear Model:** `Y ~ Dose + Donor` using `limma` to account for high inter-individual variability.
+* **Paired Linear Model:** `Y ~ Dose + Donor` using `limma` to isolate radiation effects from donor heterogeneity.
-* **Interaction Model:** `Y ~ Dose * Donor` to test donor-specificity.

-### 3. Functional & Causal Analysis
-* **GSEA:** Multilevel enrichment analysis using Hallmark and KEGG collections (`fgsea`).
+* **GSEA/GSVA:** Multilevel enrichment analysis (`fgsea`) and per-sample pathway scoring (`GSVA`) using Gaussian kernels.

-* **Custom Modules:** Manually curated gene sets for specific mitochondrial functions (Fusion/Fission, Core, Regulators).
-* **GSVA:** Gene Set Variation Analysis (Gaussian kernel) to compute per-sample pathway activity scores.
-* **Mediation Analysis:** Testing the causal chain (Radiation -> Mitophagy -> PD Risk) using non-overlapping gene sets ("Clean Score") to prevent mathematical circularity.
+### 3. Causal Inference Framework (The "Dual Signature" Test)
+To distinguish between **Mediation** (Radiation → Mitophagy → Risk) and **Parallel Effects** (Radiation → Risk & Radiation → Mitophagy), we employed a three-step regression framework using a non-overlapping "Clean PD Risk Score":

+* **Model A (Total Effect):** `Risk_Score ~ Dose + Donor`
+    * *Hypothesis:* Does radiation directly increase the expression of susceptibility genes?
+* **Model B (Mediator Activation):** `Mitophagy_Score ~ Dose + Donor`
+    * *Hypothesis:* Does radiation actively trigger the mitochondrial cleanup machinery?
+* **Model C (Independence Test):** `Risk_Score ~ Dose + Mitophagy_Score + Donor`
+    * *Hypothesis:* Does the radiation effect on risk disappear when controlling for mitophagy?
+(If yes = Mediation; If no = Dual/Parallel Signature).

 ## Repository Contents

 This repository is organized into the following core analysis files:

+* **`Clean_Full_Code.R`**:
+  The complete, reproducible R script containing the entire pipeline (Data Loading, Log2 Normalization, Limma Modeling, GSEA/GSVA, and Mediation Analysis).

-* **`Full_log.md`** (and `Full_log_files/`):
+* **`Full_Research_Log.md`**:
-  Contains the initial comprehensive analysis, including Quality Control, Normalization, PCA, and standard GSEA (Hallmark/KEGG) validation.
+  The compiled computational notebook.
+Click this file to view the full analysis, statistical outputs, and visualizations directly on GitHub.

-* **`Complemetary_Analysis_PD_Pathways_and_Mitophagy.md`**:
+* **`Full_Research_Log_files/`**:
-  Contains the deep-dive analysis focusing on the "Push-Pull" mitophagy mechanism, custom module creation, GSVA scoring, and the final mediation/interaction modeling.
+  Folder automatically generated containing the high-resolution plots (Heatmaps, Barplots, Regression plots) linked within the `.md` log.

 * **`OSD157_Report.txt`**:
-  A plain text executive summary of the project's objectives, methods, and final scientific conclusions.
+  A plain text executive summary listing the study's specific objectives, methodology, and the final scientific conclusions regarding the "Dual Signature".

+* **`README.md`**:
+  Project overview and documentation (this file).

 ## Abstract

-This study evaluated global gene expression changes in human peripheral blood samples exposed *ex vivo* to increasing doses of gamma radiation (0 to 8 Gy) following a 48-hour incubation period.
-Using the NASA GeneLab OSD-157 dataset, a robust bioinformatics pipeline was applied to perform normalization, linear modeling, and Gene Set Enrichment Analysis (GSEA).
-The results demonstrate a severe transcriptomic response characterized by the activation of the p53 signaling pathway and cell cycle arrest.
-Furthermore, the hypothesis that ionizing radiation induces molecular signatures associated with Parkinson’s Disease (PD) in leukocytes was specifically tested.
-No statistically significant enrichment was observed for the canonical PD pathway (NES = 0.79, FDR = 0.95), suggesting an absence of broad molecular overlap in this acute experimental model.
+Ionizing radiation is a potent environmental stressor, yet its potential to induce molecular signatures associated with neurodegenerative vulnerability, specifically Parkinson’s Disease (PD), remains understudied in non-neuronal tissues.
+This study investigated the transcriptomic response of human peripheral blood mononuclear cells exposed *ex vivo* to gamma radiation (0–8 Gy) to determine if acute exposure triggers specific PD-related biological mechanisms.

+Using the NASA GeneLab OSD-157 dataset, we applied a rigorous bioinformatics pipeline incorporating background correction, **Log2 transformation**, and quantile normalization.
+Data were analyzed using paired linear modeling (`limma`), Gene Set Enrichment Analysis (GSEA), and Gene Set Variation Analysis (GSVA).
+A "Clean PD Risk Score" (comprising 15 non-mitophagy susceptibility genes) was constructed to test the causal relationship between mitochondrial stress and systemic molecular vulnerability.

-However, a targeted interrogation of custom-curated functional modules revealed a specific engagement of mitochondrial quality control mechanisms.
-Gene Set Variation Analysis (GSVA) uncovered a coordinated, dose-dependent "push-pull" response characterized by the transcriptional upregulation of autophagic execution machinery (*SQSTM1*, *MAP1LC3B*; **logFC +0.066, adj.p = 0.001**) and core sensors (*PINK1*, *PRKN*; **logFC +0.033, adj.p = 0.024**), concurrent with the significant downregulation of negative regulators (*USP30*, *USP15*; **logFC -0.082, adj.p = 0.002**).
+The efficacy of the radiation exposure was validated by robust activation of the p53 signaling pathway (**NES = +2.42**, *p* < 10⁻¹²) and a massive induction of lysosomal machinery (**NES = +2.82**, *p* < 10⁻¹⁷).
+While broad PD modules associated with bioenergetic collapse (Complex I) and synaptic degeneration showed no significant enrichment, a targeted analysis revealed the specific activation of the mitochondrial quality control system (**NES = +1.72**, *p* = 0.019).
+This response followed a coordinated **"Push-Pull" mechanism**: the transcriptional upregulation of autophagic execution markers (*SQSTM1*, *MAP1LC3B*; **logFC +0.064**, *p* = 0.0001) occurred concurrently with the significant repression of negative regulators (*USP30*, *USP15*; **logFC -0.086**, *p* = 0.0001), effectively lowering the threshold for mitophagy.

-Crucially, statistical modeling using a non-overlapping "clean" risk score confirmed that this mitophagy activation acts as a significant mediator of the broader radiation-induced PD molecular burden (**p = 0.0019**).
-Mediation analysis demonstrated that controlling for mitophagy activity reduced the direct effect of radiation on PD risk by **37%** (coefficient drop from 32.4 to 20.2), rendering the direct radiation effect statistically non-significant (**p = 0.06**).
-This suggests that the mitochondrial stress response is not an isolated event but a central driver coordinating a systemic transcriptional state resembling molecular features of Parkinsonian vulnerability.
+Statistical modeling revealed a **"Dual Vulnerability Signature."** Radiation dose linearly drives the expression of independent PD risk genes (**Coefficient = +0.012**, *p* = 0.0026), establishing a "transcriptomic scar."
+Multivariate analysis demonstrated that this risk accumulation occurs in parallel to, and independent of, the mitophagic response (*p* = 0.016 in the combined model).
+We conclude that ionizing radiation acts as a systemic stressor that simultaneously imposes a metabolic cleanup cost while independently upregulating a latent transcriptomic profile of genetic vulnerability with a baseline increase in genetic vulnerability of ~0.85% per Gray.